In a Nutshell:

 The Brew Unit & Control System

 This is the heart and soul of every semi- and super-automatic coffee machine.
-The brew unit being where the coffee magic happens, and the control system giving you the opportunity to shape and control that magic.
+The brew unit is where the coffee magic happens, and the control system gives you the opportunity to shape and control that magic.
 The Intelia gets high marks all around on this front.

 The brew unit, accessible from the side panel of the machine, is removable for easy and convenient cleaning.
 It even has its own, dedicated drip tray (also removable) to keep the mess to an absolute minimum.